nataliepopescu/verifopt/meetings/mae_meeting_3_6_25.md

 profile-guided stuff
 - different question from: trying to optimize something but blocked by something stupid
+    - mostly just tells you where your code is spending the most time
 - use profiler as proxy of what optimizer can see?

 when compiler is likely to not be able to do something